katie123502/BioEC131-Final-Project-VALK/README.md

 Access JBrowse2 to explore herpesvirus at http://localhost:8080/jbrowse2 See the Herpes Genomes folder for the list of reference HHV genomes from human-relevant strains.

+You can also explore an example of our working database here: https://katie123502.github.io/jbrowse2

 ## Optional: Upload your genome assemblies

 1. Upload the genome assembly in .fasta or .gff3 file format to the Herpes Genomes folder.